Get

 Conclusion

 Cats are excellent at communicating with their humans; it is just a matter of learning their language!
-While a big part of feline communication comes down to body language, their vocalizations, like meows, can tell you a lot, too, if you know what they mean.
+While a big part of feline communication comes down to body language, their vocalizations, like meows, can tell you a lot, too, if you know how to read them.
 Now that you know what the different types of meows likely mean, you’ll be better able to “talk” with your favorite feline and ensure you’re meeting all their needs!

 Related Reads: